F-O-T/montte-nx/libraries/rules-engine/README.md

 # @f-o-t/rules-engine

-A fully type-safe, functional, enterprise-grade rules orchestration engine for TypeScript.
+A fully type-safe, functional, rules orchestration engine for TypeScript.
 Built on top of `@f-o-t/condition-evaluator` for condition evaluation.

 ## Features